github/india/Open Source/GRANTS.md

 ## How to apply

 [Complete and submit the application form at this URL](https://github.submittable.com/submit/ffb3c7ab-53df-49a3-a7e6-5016ee34bf4a/github-india-grants-for-open-source).
-Applications close on the **11th of April, 2021**.
+Applications close on the **26th of June, 2021**.
 If you are shortlisted or selected to be awarded a grant, you will be contacted through the details mentioned in your application form.

 ## Jury